technojam/TJ-TASKS-2024/Web Development/Readme.md

 There are 3 tasks divided into 3 categories according to their difficulty levels.

-Note : Youtube video links is only provided for reference.
-Don't make a exact copy of that website
+Note : The YouTube video links are provided only for reference.
+Do not create an exact copy of the referenced websites.

 ## Easy: